Di

 D

-One of the very few and very expensive 65mm cameras in existence was wrecked during the filming [...]
+One of the very few and very expensive 65mm cameras in existence was wrecked during the filming of t [...]

 D